JeanLeBris/CSV_ctrl/README.md

 ## Explainations

-This repository is a small personal project to train in C programming This project was originally made for Windows, so it may not work on Linux and Mac distributions
+This repository is a small personal project to train in C programming

+This project was originally made for Windows and Linux distributions, so it may have unexpected results on MacOS

+This project being a personal project, I update it on my free time, and a few bugs and issues may subsist

 ## How to install

 All you have to do to install this program is to :
   1. clone the project in a folder by running the 'git clone https://github.com/JeanLeBris/CSV_ctrl.git' command
-  2. launch the makefile by running the 'make exe' command to get the executable program or, launch the makefile by running the 'make debug' command to get the debuggable program
+  2. run the makefile by running the 'make exe' command to get the executable program or, run the makefile by running the 'make debug' command to get the debuggable program
   3. add the executable directory to the PATH to use the program more efficiently

 ## How to use it

-Make sure to put the csv files you want to read in the doc folder in the main directory (may be changed in future versions)
+Each of the following commands can be used as command line arguments when calling the program to do the same process by respecting the following syntax :
+	CSV_ctrl [command]

 ### print : Print a table